11ty/11ty-website/src/docs/plugins/image.md

 ### Custom Filenames

-Don’t like those hash ids?
+Don’t like the hashes used in output file names?
 Make your own!

 ```js
 	// (some configuration truncated…)